Skip to content

 • The final result.scope_output_ds is the SCOPE run with the fitted fqe, not the original forward simulation.

-Example 2: Fit Thermal Outputs by Tuning Soil Resistances
+Example 2: Fit Standalone Thermal Outputs by Tuning Prescribed Temperatures

-Use this when the target is thermal radiance or a thermal product derived from the thermal workflow.
-The default thermal preset tunes rss and rbs.
+Use this when the target is thermal radiance or a thermal product derived from the standalone thermal workflow.
+This workflow uses prescribed sunlit/shaded canopy and soil temperatures, so the default thermal preset tunes Tcu, Tch, Tsu, and Tsh.
+Use the coupled energy-balance workflow when you want to fit soil and aerodynamic resistance parameters such as rss and rbs.

 config = PipelineConfig(